Kulasus/APPS-2.0/README.md

 - [ ] Snake

 ## LEDs:
-Source code for Leds is now in LEDs/PWM-BINARY/main.cpp
+Implementation of programs for leds on K64F-KIT.
+First part of course.
+Individual programs are in APPS-2.0/LEDs/PWM-BINARY/
 ### Serial line output:
 $ minicom -D /dev/ttyACM0
 ### binaryDisplay.cpp